The Gruesome Violence of Abortion

 When we fail to go to the place where the killing is happening, it is easy for abortion to become a mere abstraction: a terrible crime, no doubt, but not something that is actually happening, today, in our very community.

 So, what are you waiting for?
 Right now, today, there are Klopfers performing abortions in abortion facilities in your country, state, and city.
 There are unborn babies – precious, innocent little boys and girls, vulnerable mothers, and, yes, spiritually ill abortionists and abortion workers, who desperately need your presence and prayers.
-If you’re not sure where the nearest 40 Days vigil is, you can search right here.
+If you’re not sure where the nearest 40 Days vigil is, you can search the 40 Days for Life website.

 Listen to this description of the 40 Days campaign in South Bend, before Klopfer lost his license.
 “Dr. Klopfer is known for coming out to the parking lot when women and children are present praying, and yelling all sorts of vile and vulgar profanities and insults,” said Tom Policinski, Head Sacristan of the Chapel of Divine Mercy, a prayer chapel that pro-life activists created next to Klopfer’s abortion facility.
 “During this 40 Day campaign, we have adorers in the chapel on one side of the abortuary, and the prayer witnesses on the other.”